texas-robocamp/texas-robocamp.github.io/virtual/programming/simple_math_user_input.md

 /	     | division
 %	     | modulus (remainder)

 When you divide two integers, the remainder of the two numbers is left out.
-This is called **truncation** and the value was **truncated**.
+This is called **truncation**.

 In integer division., `5 / 2` will give you 2, not 2.5.
 If you want the full value, you must use floats.